inverse-inc/packetfence-dhcp-forwarder/README.md

 * If nssm shows a status different then running, you can launch manually dhcp-forwarder from its working directory from the command line.
 That application should give you more details about the reasons the service is failing.

 Note: The configured interface needs to be connected.
-If you need to change the interface or destination information, you should rerun dhcp-forwarder-config-generator.exe from a command line in its program files folder.
+If you need to change the interface or destination information, you should execute dhcp-forwarder-config-generator.exe from a command line in its program files folder to regenerate a clean configuration.

 History: